StudSec/pwncrates/webapp/README.md

 #### Git
 Git is used for the challenges to fetch & update.
 This lets CTF creators update a git repository and automatically propagate the changes.
-To accomodate for this a few design decisions have been implemented.
+To accommodate for this a few design decisions have been implemented.

 The challenge repository should be put in `data/challenges`, upon startup this folder will be mounted as read only and the first git repository (for